ipesek/jsxgraphbook/src/4_1_moving.md

  _visit_ method on point _q_.

  The second button is created in next line, but let us now look at the action more closely which is `p.moveTo([Math.random()*8-4,Math.random()*8-4],500);`.
- Here we use on the point _q_ new method _moveTo_ which takes only two parameters
+ Here a new method _moveTo_ is used on the point `q`, which takes only two parameters
 * destination coordinates as a list of two elements e.g  `[Math.random()*8-4,Math.random()*8-4]`
 * animation time in miliseconds, e.g `500`.

-For the coordinates we use _Math.random_ method, which every time we click on the button creates new random number between 0 and 1 which we multiply by $8$ and subtract by $4$, result then will be between $-4$ and $4$m which are also limits of our bounding box.
+For the coordinates we use _Math.random_ method, which  creates new random number between 0 and 1 every time we click on the button, then we multiply it by $8$ and subtract $4$.
+The result will be a number between $-4$ and $4$m which are also the limits of our bounding box.
 We do the same for both coordinates.
-As a result our point p (`"A"`) moves across the board randomly.
+As a result our point `p` (`"A"`) moves across the board randomly.
 {/lang}